 A new contender on the superyacht scene is the Great Barrier Reef.
 One of the seven natural wonders of the world and a UNESCO World Heritage Site, the Australian cruising grounds are a regular bucket list fixture and are witnessing a surge of luxury charter yachts based there.

-Stretching over 2,600 kilometres, the reef runs parallel to Australia’s north east coastline, and comprises more than 3,000 individual reef systems, coral cays and sun-drenched islands.
-It is also home to a plethora of marine life, ranging from tropical fish to sea turtles dolphins and whales.
+Stretching for more than 2,600 kilometres, the reef runs parallel to Australia’s north east coastline and comprises more than 3,000 individual reef systems, coral cays and sun-drenched islands.
+It is also home to a plethora of marine life, ranging from tropical fish and sea turtles to dolphins and whales.

 Visiting by luxury yacht ensures an up-close and personal experience of the reef, with no-end of snorkelling and scuba diving opportunities.
 An itinerary can also encompass a visit to the Whitsundays, a dreamlike archipelago that fulfils the very definition of paradise.

-The best time to visit these waters is from May to September, making it an alternative place to cruise away from the Mediterranean during the peak summer months, and the destination is expected to continue its rise as a superyacht hub.
+The best time to visit these waters is from May to September, making it an alternative place to cruise away from the Mediterranean during the peak summer months.

 The Great Barrier Reef is a regular bucket list fixture and is witnessing a surge of luxury yacht charters in its waters